Dr. Stanley Aronson...the man behind the words…

 For the past 22 years, Rhode Islanders have had the pleasure of taking a journey through the mind of one of the most intelligent, inspiring, and influential members of our community.
 Through his over 1,150 weekly editorials, Dr. Stanley Aronson has for decades continuously expanded our world, covering topics from our state’s politics, to medical anomalies in need of a treatment or cure, to questionable cultural icons and leaders.
 Dr. Aronson has introduced people and ideas we would never have thought of, or thought interesting, and rendered them fascinating.
 He has made connections that have linked generations, diminished ethnic and economic divides, and touched each of us personally.

-I could go on at length about Dr. Aronson’s achievements as a pioneering neurologist, teacher, clinician, as the founding Dean of the Alpert School of Medicine, eradicating Tay Sachs, to be the first to identify Lewy Body Dementia, just to name a few.
+I could go on at length about Dr. Aronson’s achievements as a pioneering neurologist, teacher, clinician, as the founding Dean of the Warren Alpert School of Medicine, eradicating Tay Sachs, to be the first to identify Lewy body dementia, just to name a few.
 But, suffice to say, Stan has dedicated his career to being a champion of those suffering from the most debilitating neurological disorders and mentoring generations of physicians.

 Dr. Aronson is also a humanitarian and community leader who believes, without compromise, that care must encompass an entire person’s illness, an entire person’s life.
 He established support groups for families coping with an infant with a fatal illness decades before it was common practice.
 He fought tirelessly to improve conditions in community hospitals, again, going against then hospital standards, and for adults living with terminal diseases at every stage of their illness.
 Additionally, as one of the co-founders of Home & Hospice Care of Rhode Island, he was instrumental in establishing what today serves as a national model for palliative care.